jhonata192/aurora_game_launcher/README.md

 Then, on the details tab, check the certificate details A basic example might be [like this](https://www.virustotal.com/gui/file/347f8a227f99fbcec5b6b12d2ee9f0b841e4c933bd8fef8d4c874d4aea1a5a8c/details)
 ### known issues
-* you may need to add the latest JDK system variables to sign your application
+* you may need to add the JDK system variables to sign your application
 * Flutter only accepts directories without space, this means your SDK has to be placed in a parent directory
 * every time you have to update the application you will need to change the server version, version.txt located on the server, not the direct URL of the APK this remains intact
 ### credits and thanks